Penalty shootout: Field hockey

+Until 2011, tied knockout matches at elite level were normally resolved by a penalty‑stroke competition: each side nominated five players to take alternating penalty strokes, with sudden‑death rounds if the scores remained level.

+An alternative penalty shoot‑out – often called a penalty shuffle – was adopted by the International Hockey Federation in April 2011.
+In this format the attacker starts with the ball on the 23‑metre line and has eight seconds to score in a one‑on‑one contest against the goalkeeper; play ends sooner if a goal is scored, a foul is committed or the ball leaves the circle.
+The procedure is conducted as a best‑of‑five series followed, if required, by sudden death using the same players.

+The new method had been trialled in the Euro Hockey League since its inaugural 2007–08 season and was first used at an FIH event during the 2011 Women's Champions Challenge II, where Belarus beat Chile for bronze.
+Shoot‑outs made their Olympic debut at the 2012 Games, when the Netherlands defeated New Zealand in the women’s semi‑final.

+Great Britain claimed their first women’s Olympic gold by defeating the Netherlands 2–0 in a shoot‑out after a 3–3 draw at Rio 2016, while Belgium secured their maiden men’s title at Tokyo 2020 (held in 2021), edging Australia 3–2 following a 1–1 stalemate.

 Gaelic games

 Since c.
 2010 penalty shootouts have occasionally been used to decide knockout games in the Gaelic games of hurling, Gaelic football, camogie and ladies' Gaelic football.
-Traditionally drawn games were settled by a replay, with extra time also being used, but fixture congestion has led to pressure for "winner-on-the-day" solutions.
+Traditionally drawn games were settled by a replay, with extra time also being used, but fixture congestion has led to pressure for "winner on the day" solutions.

 They were first used in some club competitions.
 Rules vary between tournaments, but in general five players are chosen to face the goalkeeper, who must defend the goals alone (previously, in hurling and camogie, three players defended against a penalty).
 In addition, only goals count: in normal play, hitting the ball over the bar and between the post scores a point (1/3 of a goal), but this does not count in a shootout (However, there have been some contests, where points were counted in a shootout.)
 If the teams are still tied after five pucks or kicks, sudden death is entered, with the same five players being used for the sudden death shots.

 Shootouts were used in the "sevens" All-Ireland in 2013 and the ladies' football Interprovincial Championships in 2014.

 Alternatives to penalty shootouts include the use of free-taking shoot-outs, taken from a distance of 65 m in hurling, and 45 m or 33 m in Gaelic football, or 30 m in ladies' football.
 In these competitions, only points counted, with a goal counted as a miss.
 The GAA's Central Council backed a move to penalty shootouts in 2018.